Do you know what your cost of doing business (CODB) is?

 By knowing this number, you can confidently set your pricing, ensuring your business is profitable and sustainable.

-Here’s how to break it down:
+Here’s how to break down your cost of doing business:

 To give yourself a solid financial cushion, it’s helpful to calculate two CODB figures: